Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 ![Alt text](images/DocControlMapDem/maproom7.png)

-_Hillshading_ will overlay the map with a gray shaded relief.
+_Hillshading_ (1) will overlay the map with a gray shaded relief.
+You can fine tune the contrast of the hillshading with the slider (2).